$49 – $229

 Once you find a product that matches the type of pain you’re trying to treat and identify an effective dose, the next step is to form a routine around using CBD.

-It can take several days or weeks to start feeling the benefits of CBD (depending on the type of pain).
 Most people will take two or three doses of CBD oils or capsules throughout the day (every 6 hours or so).

 For topicals, you may want to apply to the affected area even more frequently (every 3-4 hours).